 If your family is looking for a church home, we would welcome you as our guest at CPC.
-Please visit christpres.org for Sunday classes and worship times or to request more information.
+Please visit christpres.org for Sunday classes, worship times and other info.

 Seminary On Saturday: May 19

-This first in a series will feature Dr. Laine Tipton from Westminter Theological Seminary.
+This first in a series features Dr. Laine Tipton from Westminter Theological Seminary.
 Join others for great coffee, light refreshments, and rich learning with Dr. Tipton and the topic, "Your True Identity in Union With Christ".
 CPC Church Building, Saturday, May 19, 9 a.m.- Noon.
 No reservation needed.
-Bring a friend!

 Calling All Rising Fifth-Grade Football Players